Goldman Loses Two Teams Generating $32.5 Mln to UBS, First Republic

 A Goldman Sachs spokesman said the company employs about 800 private wealth advisors—though only about 475 are running their own books—and remains committed to the “ultra-high net worth market.”

 “Private Wealth Management is a flagship large-scale business that has continually outperformed, but we still see room to grow,” Consumer and Investment Management division cohead Eric Lane said two weeks ago at Goldman’s Investor Day. “[W]e need to add more advisers.
 A typical private wealth management adviser covers 20 to 30 families.
 The more advisers we have, the more quickly we can scale our business.”

 Goldman added a net 150 brokers over the past five years, and hopes to add 250 more over the next three years, Lane said.

-For UBS, the arrival of Cleary and Devine—who since 2016 has worked from Los Angeles—suggests that the firm is willing to pay handsomely for select producers as it seeks to fill holes left by the departure of scores of brokers to competitors.
+For UBS, the arrival of Cleary and Devine—who since 2016 has worked from Los Angeles—suggests that the firm is willing to pay handsomely for select producers as it fills holes left by the departure of scores of brokers.
 It recently declared its commitment to the U.S. retail brokerage market, despite a brokerage force in the U.S. that has dwindled to just over 6,000, less than half the size of its national big-firm competitors.

 Goldman reorganized its wealth businesses last month.
 It separated its private wealth group from its investment management division, grouping it with its new consumer and advisory businesses for middle-to-upper income individuals and workplace retirement-plan participants.